-A lectures are recorded via the Universities Panopto lecture capture system and will be available for students to access via Learning Space.
+All lectures are recorded via the Universities Panopto lecture capture system and will be available for students to access via the virtual learning environment.

-The course will make use of a range of digital tools across many elements of the teaching and learning experience from the use of online, blended learning packages and Virtual Learning Environments to e- submission and assessment tasks that are digital in nature.
+The course will make use of a range of digital tools across many elements of the teaching and learning experience from the use of online, blended learning packages and Virtual Learning Environments to e-submission and assessment tasks that are digital in nature.
 This will be achieved in partnership with students at all times to ensure that the range of tools and the subsequent skills required are appropriate and fully supported.